How to Become a Counselor in Wisconsin

 • Any accredited college or university

-CE may also be obtained through in-house training (maximum of 15 hours), presentations, and development of CE.
+CE may also be obtained through in-house training (up to 15 hours), presentations, and CE development.

 (Back to Top)